krillan49/PZDC_dungeon_2/README.md

 -
 * "First Aid" (active) - at a halt between battles restores part of the health, the more the greater the difference between the maximum health and the remaining
 * "Treasure Hunter" (passive) - increases the chance and value of loot dropped after the battle

+## TODO

+* Add translations
+* Update camp area for distributing bonuses: viewing statistics, opening new characters, a store, etc. between battle runs
+* Various locations for combat runs with enemies corresponding to their lore, for example, an undead crypt with dead people, a cave with greenskins, a bandit camp, etc.
+* More content: characters, enemies, equipment, skills
+* More complex combat system with a greater choice of actions and their combinations
+* Balancing skills, enemies, characters
+* Add documentation
+* Add tests
+* Zomby-hero add to level from dead hero